Greater Manchester County Council: Aftermath

 Although the metropolitan county council was abolished in 1986, the county area continues to exist, for Parliamentary representation, in mapping, and especially for statistical purposes.
 The county continues to exist today as both a legal and geographic entity, and has its own Lord Lieutenant (the Monarch's representative in a county) and High Sheriff.

 The last leader of Greater Manchester County Council, Bernard Clarke, became the manager of the YMCA's Training for Life project and a director of Manchester Travel Services and of Manchester's Museum of Science and Industry.
 The county council's last Chief executive, Tony Harrison, a solicitor, remained Clerk to the Lord Lieutenant of Greater Manchester after abolition and became a director of various companies.
 In February 1992, wrongly believing he was suffering from Alzheimer's disease, 61-year-old Harrison committed suicide.

 In March 2010, following the active pursuit of the Association of Greater Manchester Authorities, it was agreed by the government of the United Kingdom and the ten district councils of Greater Manchester that there should be a return to a statutory, two-tiered system of local governance for Greater Manchester.
 The Greater Manchester Combined Authority was agreed upon to strategically govern Greater Manchester from 1 April 2011.
 It consists of eleven members: ten indirectly elected members, each a directly elected councillor from one of the ten metropolitan boroughs that comprise Greater Manchester and elected Mayor of Greater Manchester who chairs the Authority.
 The authority will derive most of its powers from the Local Government Act 2000 and Local Democracy, Economic Development and Construction Act 2009.

 Powers and composition

 The Greater Manchester County Council was a strategic authority running regional services such as public transport, health provision, planning and emergency services.
 It served to provide a strategic regional framework within which the differing plans of its ten metropolitan borough councils could be harmonised.

-Bernard Clarke served as leader of the GMCC.